-Below are not-for-profit and for-profit care options for you and your loved ones to consider.
+Below are non-profit and for-profit care options for you and your loved ones to consider.
 (Please visit the Housing page for a list of senior housing care options.)
 Please note that by making this information available, it does not constitute any endorsements by the City of Naperville, its officers, or employees or of the Senior Task Force of the linked web sites, or the information, products or services contained therein.
 Neither the City of Naperville nor the Senior Task Force exercise editorial control over the information you may find at these locations.
 All links are provided and are intended solely for informational purposes and are not to be construed, under any circumstances, by implication or otherwise, as an endorsement.
 (View full disclaimer.)

 Facilities Within 15 Miles of Naperville